 Copyright 2010 James Allen Rydberg

 Rydberg, James Allen.
-"Bypassing the legislature: how direct democracy affects substantive and symbolic representation." dissertation, University of Iowa, 2010.
+"Bypassing the legislature: how direct democracy affects substantive and symbolic representation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.